 Another well-documented digestion aid that’s also good for de-bloating, while ACV won’t get rid of fat, it will certainly help flatten your belly area.
 Try adding some to a mug of hot water in the morning and your stomach will be better prepared to digest the food you’re about to fill it with after.
 And properly functioning insides means they’re less likely to hold onto fat.

 It doesn’t count as food, but we thought you might want to know this.
 First off, we’re not talking a lot; alcohol is metabolized differently to food and actually shuts down the digestive process, but some findings in the Journal of Nutrition found that people who didn’t drink at all had more belly fat than those that indulged in a glass every day.
 If you are taking us up on it, stick to red wine and white spirits and avoid the fizzy mixers.
 The latter will be full of sugar and instantly bloat, neither of which make for abs of steel.

 ANY OTHER STOMACH-SLIMMING TIPS?

 When you're eating, eat, don’t drink.
-“Too much liquid at meal times can interfere with digestion,” explains Anastasia Smith, Nutritionist at Lomax, a bespoke fitness centre in London.
-“The concentration of hydrochloric acid in your stomach is essential for the initial stage of digestion such as the breakdown of foods, the release of intrinsic factors that absorb B12 (an essential nutrient) and for killing off bacteria.”
+“Too much liquid at mealtimes can interfere with digestion,” explains Anastasia Smith, Nutritionist at Lomax, a bespoke fitness center in London.
+“The concentration of hydrochloric acid in your stomach is essential for the initial stage of digestion such as the breakdown of foods, the release of intrinsic factors that absorb B12 (an essential nutrient), and for killing off bacteria.”
 Drinking too much dilutes everything including the power we gain from food to fight fat.
 Plus it could leave you bloated and bulging too.